Actifio/powershell/FAQ.md

 Enable "Turn on Script Execution"
 Set the policy to "Allow all scripts".
 ```
+### PowerShell 6 never prompts me about Certificates

+Please see the section below.

 ### I am getting this error message with PowerShell 6:  *An error occurred while sending the request*

 PowerShell from version 6 changed from *Windows PowerShell* to just *PowerShell* to reflect that it can now run on Linux and Mac OS.
 The commands used for SSL have changed which will require some changes to the Actifio PowerShell Module.
 You may see this error: